A Google search of “legendary Texas lawmen” quickly takes one to the Texas Ranger Hall of Fame and Museum in Waco.

-He was named a “Legend of Aggieland” in 2000 for his service to the college, but it was in his 30 years as an agent for the F.B.I. that Wiatt made his name.
+He was named a “Legend of Aggieland” in 2000 for his service to the college, but it was in his 30 years as an agent for the Federal Bureau of Investigation that Wiatt made his crime-stopping mark.

 “It was easy to tell where his heart was in the volunteer work that he continued to do after his retirement from A&M.”

-In both his law-enforcement duties and his later civic life, Wiatt worked with Scotty’s House, the Brazos Valley Child Advocacy Center; the Sexual Assault Resource Center, and other local agencies endeavoring to help others.
+In both his law-enforcement duties and his later civic life, Wiatt worked with Scotty’s House, the Brazos Valley Child Advocacy Center; the Sexual Assault Resource Center; and other local agencies endeavoring to help those in need.

 The Texas A&M Engineering Extension Service Law Enforcement Physical Skills Training Complex at the RELLIS Campus is named in Wiatt’s honor.

 According to Kirk, Wiatt kept him in law enforcement at a time when Kirk had been doubting his calling.
-Kyle McKnew is another local lawman who decided to become a peace officer due to the shining example that Wiatt set.
+Kyle McNew is another local lawman who decided to become a peace officer, due to the shining example that Wiatt set.

 “Growing up as a kid, I looked at Bob Wiatt as THE tough guy,” McNew says.